metriccaution/web-snippets/dnd-cheatsheet/information/combat-mounted.md

   - This can be triggered by
     - The rider being knocked prone
     - The mount being forced to move
+  - Make checks at advantage if using a suitable saddle
 - Initiative
   - For a controlled mount, its initiative matches your's when you mount it
   - For an independent mount, it retains its place in initiative